 DEQ plans to hold one #### public hearing.
-The table below includes information about how to participate in the public hearing.
+The table below describes how to participate in the public hearing.

 Before taking public comment and according to Oregon Administrative Rule 137-001-0030, OPTION 1the OPTION 2staff presenter FOR BOTH OPTIONSwill summarize the content of the notice given under Oregon Revised Statute 183.335 and respond to any questions about the rulemaking.